Skip to content

 The Silence Problem

 Employee silence is one of the most studied topics in organizational behavior over the past decade.
 Morrison (2022) reviewed hundreds of studies in the Annual Review of Organizational Psychology and found that employees choose silence for very specific reasons: fear of negative consequences, belief that speaking up won’t make a difference, and a calculation that the social cost of voicing an idea outweighs the potential benefit.
-Notice what’s not on that list: “they have nothing to say.”
-Silence is almost never about having nothing to contribute but about whether the environment makes it safe and worthwhile to contribute.
+“They have nothing to say” almost never makes the list.
+Silence is almost always about whether the environment makes it safe and worthwhile to contribute.

-🔑 Silence is not agreement.
-It’s not disengagement.
-It’s a strategic decision employees make when they believe the cost of speaking up is higher than the cost of staying quiet.
+🔑 Silence is a strategic decision employees make when they believe the cost of speaking up is higher than the cost of staying quiet.
 The question isn’t “why aren’t they talking?”
 It’s “what have we built that makes them not want to?”

 The Cultural Layer Nobody Talks About

 This gets more complicated when your team spans cultures.
-Kwon & Farndale (2020) developed a framework showing how national culture values directly shape organizational voice norms, and in high power distance cultures, speaking up to a superior carries a different weight than in low power distance cultures, while in collectivist cultures, individual voice can feel like it disrupts group harmony.
+Kwon & Farndale (2020) developed a framework showing how national culture values directly shape organizational voice norms.
+In high power distance cultures, speaking up to a superior carries a different weight than in low power distance cultures.
+In collectivist cultures, individual voice can feel like it disrupts group harmony.

-I see this constantly working across Japan and North America where my Japanese colleagues often process ideas privately before sharing and they consult with peers one on one and they wait for the right moment.
-Western colleagues sometimes interpret this as a lack of engagement or confidence when it’s neither but a different communication rhythm.
-The problem isn’t the quiet person but that most meeting structures are designed for the loudest communication style in the room.
+I see this constantly working across Japan and North America.
+My Japanese colleagues often process ideas privately before sharing, consult with peers one on one, and wait for the right moment.
+Western colleagues sometimes interpret this as a lack of engagement or confidence when it’s neither.
+It’s a different communication rhythm.
+The problem is that most meeting structures are designed for the loudest communication style in the room.

 Nechanska, Hughes & Dundon (2020) argue that voice and silence are two sides of the same coin and you can’t understand one without understanding the other.
-Organizations that only design for voice through town halls and open door policies and suggestion boxes are solving the wrong problem without addressing the conditions that create silence.
+Organizations that only design for voice through town halls and open door policies and suggestion boxes are solving the wrong problem.
+They’re not addressing the conditions that create silence.

 Pre-circulate discussion topics 48 hours before important meetings.
-This gives everyone time to think because reflective communicators, which includes many people from high context cultures, produce better input when they’ve had time to prepare.
-You’re not slowing the meeting down but upgrading the quality of what happens in it.
+This gives everyone time to think.
+Reflective communicators (which includes many people from high context cultures) produce better input when they’ve had time to prepare.
+You’re not slowing the meeting down.
+You’re upgrading the quality of what happens in it.

 Follow up individually after meetings where someone was quiet.
 Not with “why didn’t you speak up?” but with “I’d value your perspective on what we discussed.
-What’s your honest read?” because private channels often unlock what public ones suppress.
+What’s your honest read?”
+Private channels often unlock what public ones suppress.

 Audit your meeting culture for one week.
-Track who speaks and how often and for how long, and most leaders are surprised by how lopsided the distribution is because awareness changes behavior.
+Track who speaks and how often and for how long.
+Most leaders are surprised by how lopsided the distribution is.
+Awareness alone changes behavior.

-The most valuable insight in your next meeting might come from the person who doesn’t say it out loud, and your job as a leader isn’t to make everyone talk but to make sure everyone can.
+The most valuable insight in your next meeting might come from the person who doesn’t say it out loud.
+Your job as a leader isn’t to make everyone talk but to make sure everyone can.

 Sources: